Bleed-Kernel/.github/PROFILE/README.md

 ## Join us on Discord

-You can also join us on discord
+You can also join us on discord for support, help with contributing or even just to talk about the kernel with other likeminded people

 [![My Skills](https://skillicons.dev/icons?i=discord&theme=dark)](https://discord.gg/e3DTpxuRnT)